-Google Glass Explorer Edition package contents photographed as new video shot with Glass surfacesAlex Wagner - Deputy Managing Editor, News Desk
+Google Glass Explorer Edition package contents photographed as new video shot with Glass surfacesAlex Wagner - Editorial Director of News and Content

 Google first began taking pre-orders for its Glass Explorer Edition at last year's Google I/O, but because of the developer-focused nature of the event and the $1,500 price tag, not everyone was capable of reserving a Glass unit of their own.
 Fortunately, some folks that have already received their Glass have allowed us to live vicariously through them by sharing unboxing photos and some of the features of the unit itself.